TigerVPN Review In USA 2023

 Now I’m a bit paranoid when it comes to VPNs.
-So, I ran it Windows file through VirusTotal just to be extra sure of what I was downloading on my computer.
+So, I ran the Windows file through VirusTotal to be extra sure of what I was downloading on my computer.
 Luckily, the test result showed no hidden malware.

-As for torrenting, TigerVPN is P2P compatible.
-I’m sure any frequent torrenter would appreciate this feature.
-However, TigerVPN strongly recommends downloading torrents for legal purposes.
-So, I guess in a subliminal way, they don’t want you to download torrents.
-Me personally, I didn’t encounter any real issues downloading torrents.
-However, do keep in mind that only offer 300 servers in 42 countries, so your performance might vary from mine.
+Personally, I didn’t encounter any real issues downloading torrents.
+However, do keep in mind that we only offer 300 servers in 42 countries, so your performance might vary from mine.

 Aside from their small server network, one thing that really disappointed me was the lack of obfuscated servers.
-This can be a major turn down for anyone looking to use TigerVPN in China or other similarly censored countries.
-If this is something that concerns you, you might want to go with PureVPN or Surfshark that offers tons of servers and supports obfuscation.
+This can be a major turndown for anyone looking to use TigerVPN in China or other similarly censored countries.
+If this concerns you, you might want to go with ExpressVPN or Surfshark which offers tons of servers and supports obfuscation.